Guidelines for responsible implementation of Personalizer

 - User Perception of Fairness: Even in cases where your application is making sound decisions, consider the effect of users perceiving that content displayed in your application changes in a way that appears to be correlated to features that would be discriminatory.

 - Unintended Bias in Features: There are types of biases that may be introduced by using features that only affect a subset of the population.
-This requires extra attention if features are being generated algorithmically, such as when using image analysis to extract items in a picture or text analytics to discover entities in text.
+This requires extra attention if features are being generated algorithmically, such as when using image analysis to extract items in a picture or text analysis to discover entities in text.
 Make yourself aware of the characteristics of the services you use to create these features.

 Apply the following practices when choosing features to send in contexts and actions to Personalizer: